bberak/react-native-game-engine/README.md

 ## Introduction

 This package contains only two components:

 - ```GameLoop```
 - ```GameEngine```

 Both are standalone components.
 The ```GameLoop``` is a subset of the ```GameEngine``` and gives you access to an ```onUpdate``` callback that fires every **16ms** (or roughly 60 fps).
 On top of this, the ```GameLoop``` will supply a reference to the screen (via ```Dimensions.get("window"))```, touch events for multiple fingers (start, end, press, long-press, move) and time + deltas.
 The ```GameLoop``` is useful for simple interactive scenes, and pretty much stays out of your way.

 The ```GameEngine``` is more opinionated and is a react-friendly implementation of the [Component-Entity-Systems pattern](#managing-complexity-with-component-entity-systems).
-It provides the same features out of the box as the ```GameEngine``` but also includes a crude event/signalling pipeline for communcation between your game and your other React Native components.
+It provides the same features out of the box as the ```GameEngine``` but also includes a crude event/signaling pipeline for communication between your game and your other React Native components.
 You probably want to use the ```GameEngine``` to implement slightly more complex games and interactive scenes.

 ## The Game Loop

 The game loop is a common pattern in game development and other interactive programs.
 It loosely consists of two main functions that get called over and over again: ```update``` and ```draw```.

 The ```update``` function is responsible for calculating the next state of your game.
 It updates all of your game objects, taking into consideration physics, ai, movement, input, health/fire/damage etc. We can consider this the *logic* of your game.